The madness of Halloween might soon be over, but events in Tokyo haven’t lost their spark.

-It’s the best time of year for kōyō (the viewing of autumn leaves), but on the days when you’re not getting out into nature, you’ll want to take note of these fun November events in Tokyo (and maybe the bonus ones at the bottom, too).
-Get scrolling, Cheapos.
+It’s the best time of year for kōyō (the viewing of autumn leaves), but on the days when you’re not getting out into nature, you’ll want to take note of these fun November events in Tokyo.
+Get scrolling.

-Held during the days of the rooster in the Chinese calendar, Tori no Ichi is a colorful and long-running fair that dates all the way back to the Edo era.
+Held during the days of the rooster in the Chinese calendar, Tori no Ichi is a colorful and long-running fair that dates back to the Edo era.
 It’s all about wishing for luck and prosperity in business endeavors.
-A few other shrines also celebrate these auspicious days, but the best-known is the one held at Otori Shrine in Asakusa.

-The autumn 2022 edition of the popular biannual art and design showcase Design Festa will see around 11,000 exhibitors and many more attendees over two days.
+The autumn 2024 edition of Design Festa, a biannual art and design showcase, will see around 11,000 exhibitors and many more attendees over two days.
 You’ll find booths and activities dedicated to all kinds of art: visual art, performance art, fashion, crafts, music, drama, dance, and more.

-You’ll also get to see some artists at work as there will be live painting sessions.
-If you’ve got any interest in the contemporary art and design scene, this festa is a must-do.
-It’s punted as the biggest event of its kind in Asia, so experience it while you’re in Tokyo.
+You’ll also get to see some artists at work during live painting sessions.
+If you’re interested in the contemporary art and design scene, this festa is a must-do.
+It’s punted as the biggest event of its kind in Asia.

 Advance sales: ¥800 | At the door: ¥1,000 |